A slight plateau in Chronic Training Load (CTL) as race day approaches is normal and expected. Here’s why—and why it’s okay.

-Understanding the Phases
+Understanding Training Phases

-Why Does CTL Plateau?
+Why CTL Plateaus

 Read this article to understand more about TrainingPeaks metrics and your performance.